questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 QuestDB started out with a single-threaded approach to queries and such.
 But one obvious way to improve performance in a Java application like this is to paralelize as much as you can by using multiple threads of execution.

 I've written multi-threaded applications, and they are not easy to do.
-It's hard to coordinate the work between multiple threads, and to make sure that there are not race consitions, collisions, etc.
+It's hard to coordinate the work between multiple threads, and to make sure that there are no race conditions, collisions, etc.

 ## Storage performance